Imageomics/HDR-SMood-Challenge/pages/evaluation.md

 This competition allows you to submit your developed algorithm, which will be run on the development and the final test dataset through CodaBench.

-Your algorithm needs to generate three SPEI predictions for each `event_id`, where each `event_id` will have a collection of several images of carabid beetle specimens that were collected at that location on that date:
+Your algorithm needs to generate three SPEI predictions (`spei_30d`, `spei_1y`, and `spei_2y`) for each `event_id` when given a collection of images of specimens collected during a given sampling `event_id`.

-Each prediction will be scored using the Continuous Rank Probability Score (CRPS)

-The submissions are evaluated based on two metrics:
-- The true positive rate (TPR) at the true negative rate (TNR) = 95%: the recall of hybrid cases, with a score threshold set to recognizing non-hybrid cases with 95% accuracy.
-- PRC AUC
+Each prediction will be scored using the continuous rank probability score (CRPS), which provides a metric to evaluate both the accuracy and precision of a prediction when compared against observed datapoint ([Gneiting and Raftery 2007](https://doi.org/10.1198/016214506000001437)).
+Here we use the convention where 0 is the best possible score, and CRPS values increase as prediction accuracy and precision decreases.
+This approach has been used successfully in forecasting challenges like the [NEON Ecological Forecasting Challenge](https://projects.ecoforecast.org/neon4cast-ci/) organized by the [Ecological Forecasting Intiative (EFI)](https://ecoforecast.org/) (see the documentation [here](https://projects.ecoforecast.org/neon4cast-docs/Evaluation.html)).
+Submissions to this challenge will be scored using the [`score4cast` R package](https://github.com/eco4cast/score4cast) developed by EFI.

+The CRPS values for a submission will be averated across `event_id`s to produce an overall score, where the winning submission will have the lowest overall score.
+For the challenge, we will also post a leader board with sub-categories for each SPEI time scale (30 days, 1 year, 2 years).
+There will also be an extra-challenging "novel eco-domain" category, where beetle images and metadata from sampling events from an eco-domain that was not included in the training dataset will be provided as input as a true out-of-sample challenge.

 \*  Note that these hybrids are just the most common within this particular dataset, not necessarily in general.